Radoslaw-Wolnik/Pops-Bops/backend/BACKEND_documentation.md

 ## Database Connection

-The database connection is managed in the `database.ts` file.
+The database connection is now managed in the `db-connection.util.ts` file.
 It uses environment variables for configuration and includes retry logic to handle connection failures.

 ## Database Initialization